EOSIO/eos/lstests/README.md

 clus.debug("Some debug information.")
 ```

-will write down a line such as
+will write down a line

 ```
 Some debug information.